Qase/QuantiLogger/README.md

 - Swift 4.0+
 - Xcode 9+
 - iOS 11.0+
 - RxSwift 4.0+ (NOTE: QuantiLogger uses set of RxSwift libraries as a dependency and takes advantage of provided reactive functionality.
-In order to successfully integrate QuantiLogger, the target framework / application must also include RxSwift as a dependency.
-For example, when using Carthage, both QuantiLogger and RxSwift must be listed within the Cartfile.)
+In order to successfully integrate QuantiLogger, the target framework / application must also include RxSwift as a dependency.)

 ## Installation